-This book will place Donald Trump and Dylann Roof in the context of the backlash against the presidency of Barack Obama and the resulting 2016 campaign for the presidency in which Donald Trump became ascendant.
-It will explain how there is a dynamic relationship between the Republican Party, various right-wing populist movements, and the extreme right.
-It will argue that unfair hierarchies of race, gender, and class are not aberrational tremors in America, but the fracturing bedrock of a nation in which being White, male, Christian, or straight no longer ensures a stable floor for power, status, or privilege.
+This book explains the increase in violent white nationalism and Trump’s ascendancy in the context of the backlash against the presidency of Barack Obama.
+It demonstrates how there is a dynamic relationship between the Republican Party, various right-wing populist movements, and the extreme right.
+Far right social movements, political campaigns and the online presence of the so-called ‘alt-right’ are all discussed.
+The book argues that unfair hierarchies of race, gender, and class are not aberrational tremors in America, but the fracturing bedrock of a nation in which being White, male, Christian, or straight no longer ensures a stable floor for power, status, or privilege.

 Introduction: The Roots of Reaction - Chip Berlet